fioprotocol/fiosdk_kotlin/fioserializationprovider/README.md

 CMake 3.4.1
 XCode 11.0 or higher

-# Building the c++ for the Serialization Provider
+# Building the c++ for ios

-    cd src/main/cpp
+    cd src/main/ios-cpp
     sh build.sh

 # Resulting files

-The build.sh script builds the "libabieos-lib.a" file located at src/main/cpp/target/binaries.
+The build.sh script builds the "libabieos-lib.a" file located at src/main/ios-cpp/target/binaries.
 There is a "libabieos-lib.a" for each supported platform.
 The "libabieos-lib.a" in the root of the "binaries" folder supports all platforms.